keboola/connection-docs/components/extractors/marketing-sales/chartmogul/index.md

 - Key metrics for deeper insights

 ## Prerequisites
-To use this component, ensure you have an `Active` API key with `Read-only` access level.
+To use this component, ensure you have an `Active` API key with `Read` access level.

 To obtain your API key, follow these steps in your ChartMogul web app: